Take Action Towards Energy Sustainability

 Fact: According to the World Bank, Canadians are among the highest consumers of electricity in the world – using 5x more than the global average.

-Fact: According to the Global Footprint Network, Canadians demand 4.8x more resources and wastes that our planet can regenerate and absorb.
+Fact: According to the Global Footprint Network, Canadians demand 4.8x more resources and generate 4.8x more waste that our planet can regenerate and absorb.

 2) Educate Yourself & Others

 Energy is one of the world’s most utilized resources.
 It plays a fundamental role in everything we do, every day of our lives – and yet, we tend to know very little about it.
 This disconnect between our actions and understanding causes us to make unsustainable energy decisions.

 Begin by asking yourself the most basic questions.
 Where does your energy come from?
 How much do you use?
 And external costs does this impose on society?